cantsay/sumo-bss-calc/README.md

 for all your bs singles calculations. based on the work by Jake White (@squirrelboyvgc))

 The calculator now supports custom sets.
 These can be input within the calculator using the official Pokemon Showdown format.
-(NOTE: custom sets are not working at the moment! ,u_u)

 ```
 Nickname (Species) @ Item